x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/turn-off-or-suspend-messaging-records-management-exchange-2013-help.md

 To remove a retention tag from a mailbox, you unlink the tag from the retention policy.
 When you unlink a retention policy tag (RPT) for a default folder, the default mailbox tag applies to all items in that folder.
 When you unlink a personal tag, it's no longer available to the user.
 Tags applied to existing messages will continue to be processed unless you remove the tag from the Exchange organization.

 You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the “Messaging records management” entry in the [Messaging policy and compliance permissions](messaging-policy-and-compliance-permissions-exchange-2013-help.md) topic.
+To see what permissions you need, see the "Messaging records management" entry in the [Messaging policy and compliance permissions](messaging-policy-and-compliance-permissions-exchange-2013-help.md) topic.

 This Shell example unlinks the retention tag Delete - 3 Days from the retention policy Corp-Users.